SSProve/ssprove/DOC.md

 ```
 where `n` is the position of the coupling counted from the right/back of
 the whole invariant.
 The tactic will utilize remembered and sycronized values
 that are also part of the invariant.
-It gives you the same goal you add,
+It gives you the same goal you had
-with the extra hypothesis that the relation holds for the remembered values.
+with an additional hypothesis, which states that the relation holds for
+the remembered values.

 `couple_lhs` is just one of the semi-invariant provided.
 Others include:
 * `single_lhs l`.
 A predicate about the value of `l` on the LHS.